ShawHahnLab/umbra/README.md

 Requirements:

- * Python libraries: Biopython, BoxSDK, PyYAML
+ * Python packages: Biopython, BoxSDK, PyYAML, cutadapt
+ * Other programs: [SPAdes]
  * Box API credentials for automated uploads (optional)
  * Access to an SMTP mail server for sending mail, for example, a local postfix installation (optional)